 The late 13th-century Franciscan Church is the Old Town’s oldest surviving religious building, although much of it has been rebuilt © DUOMEDIA

 This spectacular cathedral has seen many coronations throughout its busy history and retains a quiet dignity.

-Bratislava’s mini cathedral is the most important church in the country.
-Constructed between the 13th and 15th century, it witnessed the coronation of 11 Hungarian kings and eight royal spouses over a period of 300 years.
-The tower is 85m tall, topped with a 300kg gilded model of the crown of Szent István király (St Stephen), the fi rst king of Hungary (in AD1000).
+Construction of this triple-naved church lasted from 1311 to 1452.
+Between 1563 and 1830 it was the coronation church for the kings of Hungary and witnessed the crowning of 11 Hungarian kings and eight royal spouses.
+The tower is 85m tall, topped with a 150kg gilded model of the crown of Szent István (St Stephen), the first king of Hungary (in AD1000).
 The late Gothic vaulting is by Hans Puchspaum under direct influence of master masons from Vienna.
-In 1728, when in residence, the Archbishop of Esztergom invited a famous Austrian court sculptor, Georg Raphael Donner, to Bratislava to establish a workshop and he stayed 11 years creating many masterpieces.
-In 1734, he created a new high altar featuring an equestrian statue of St Martin and the Beggar which now stands in the southeast corner of the nave and, from 1732 to 1734, built the chapel of St John the Almsgiver in the north aisle with the kneeling fi gure of the donor, the Archbishop Esterházy.
-In 1884, Franz Liszt conducted his Coronation Mass here.
+In 1728 the Archbishop of Esztergom, Emeric Esterházy, invited a famous Austrian sculptor, Georg Rafael Donner, to Bratislava to establish a workshop and he stayed 11 years creating many masterpieces for the city.
+From 1732 to 1734 he built the chapel of St John the Almsgiver, in the north aisle with the kneeling figure of the archbishop, and in 1734 he created a new high altar featuring a huge equestrian statue of St Martin and the Beggar, which now stands in the southeast corner of the nave – the figure of St Martin was supposedly modelled on the archbishop and the beggar on Donner himself.
+The first complete performance of Beethoven’s Missa Solemnis took place here in 1830, and Franz Liszt conducted his Coronation Mass here in 1884.

 From April to mid-November you can pay €2.50 to visit the Treasury; there are various fine religious objects on display, but you also get the view from the organ gallery at the west end.